EdenKupe/translatedHugo/signatories.md

 **Misha Grifka Wander** - *Hugo and Ignyte Finalist, SFWA Staff Member, PhD, Editor* <br> **Nadia A. King** - *Writer* <br>
-**Nina Shepardson** - *Reader, author, Hugo voter* <br> **O F Cieri** - *Author* <br>
+**Nina Shepardson** - *Reader, author, Hugo voter* <br> **Noah Springer** - *Acquisitions Editor for the Radium Age Series at the MIT Press.
+Our book The Inhumans and Other Stories, translated by Bodhisattva Chattopadhyay is a finalist for the 2025 Locus Award for an anthology.* <br>
+**O F Cieri** - *Author* <br>
 **Paul Weimer** - *reviewer* <br>
 **Peter Watts** - *author* <br>